-6.2 Proposed Active Material Technology
+6.2 Proposed Thermal Management System Technology

-The proposed active material technology should provide a significant improvement over current active material technologies.
-These improvements must be demonstrated while maintaining or exceeding current state-of-the art active material parameters in the other areas.
+The proposed thermal management system technology should provide a significant improvement over current technologies while still meeting the respective USABC system goals.
+These improvements must be demonstrated while maintaining or exceeding current state-of-the art parameters in the other areas.

 A thorough technical review of each proposed technology is required prior to the award of any contract for development.
-In preparing a reply to the RFPI please provide a response to each of the following points.
+In preparing a reply to the RFPI please provide a response to each of the following points:

-Provide a brief technical description of the proposed technology that will meet the active material (cathode and/or anode) goals and characteristics listed in the Appendix.

-Summarize the present status of the proposed technology, with experimental data and test methods used to acquire the data, including:

-- Physical, performance, and life characteristics of all relevant materials developed and tested at your facilities, or at independent test facilities. - Any environmental and safety issues relating to manufacturing, recycling, use and disposal of the proposed technology. - Dominant failure mechanisms that limit the operating life of cells using this technology, and use restrictions desired/required to maximize the life of the subsystem. - Summarize the characteristics of the current technology by using Table 1 provided in the Appendix. - Provide any relevant quality-related metrics.
+- Provide a brief technical description of the proposed technology that will meet the thermal management system goals and characteristics listed in the Appendix as well as that of the respective USABC vehicle system (e.g. PHEV, EV) goals. - Summarize the present status of the proposed technology, with experimental data and test methods used to acquire the data, including: - Physical, performance, and life characteristics of all relevant materials developed and tested at your facilities, or at independent test facilities. - Any environmental and safety issues relating to manufacturing, recycling, use and disposal of the proposed technology. - Dominant failure mechanisms that limit the operating life of lithium-ion batteries using this technology, and use restrictions desired/required to maximize the life of the subsystem.

+- Summarize the characteristics of the current technology by using Table 1 provided in the Appendix. - Provide any relevant quality-related metrics.